fdonnet/PrestaShop-Webp-QuickAnd/README.md

 ## 4) Override the "generateHtaccess" method in class Tools.php
-Pls find an example file in override/classes folder, but adapt to your shop, the goal is to duplicate the lines with .jpg rules for .webp ones (drive the rewrite rules to your new webp folder imgwebp)
+Pls find an example file in override/classes folder, but pls adapt to your shop.

+The goal is to locate the lines with .jpg rules and duplicate for .webp ones (drive the rewrite rules to your new webp folder imgwebp)

 Example :